 Writing lessons can be printed for a worksheet format or opened in an interactive online format.

 Math tasks may be interspersed in a variety of classroom activities.
-It is important to recognize opportunities for counting, adding and subtracting within the context of real-world situations.
+It is important to recognize opportunities for counting, adding, and subtracting within the context of real-world situations.
 The math activities in each unit are built on these real-world scenarios.
-Random counting or number identification does not lend to daily application as do activities that appear to serve a purpose.
-Sample scenarios are provided within the unit, however, teachers should create similar scenarios to provide daily practice in math skills.
+Random counting or number identification does not lend to daily application the same way activities that appear to serve a purpose do.
+Sample scenarios are provided within the unit, however, service providers should create similar scenarios to provide daily practice in math skills.

 Number Sense: Lesson 19

 Many of the lesson plans suggest ways that real objects can be used to support math processes.
-Math skill levels will vary significantly among students in a classroom.
-The same activity format can easily be adjusted to accommodate different learning needs (some students may be counting, some may be adding single digits, some may be using a calculator to subtract double digits with regrouping, etc.) Teachers should make the adjustments based on present skill levels and goals for each student.
+Math skill levels will vary significantly among students.
+The same activity format can easily be adjusted to accommodate different learning needs (some students may be counting, some may be adding single digits, some may be using a calculator to subtract double digits with regrouping, etc.) Service providers should make the adjustments based on present skill levels and goals for each student.

 Dynamic Math - Unlimited Math Problems!

 Dynamic Math is an interactive feature providing an expansive collection of math problems to practice identified mathematics skills.
-Students have a multitude of practice problems in the areas of addition, subtraction, multiplication and division with the Dynamic Math feature.
-Dynamic Math is located after the four pages of premade problems for each skill in the Number Sence Lessons, and can easily be recognized by the green refresh button at the top of the page.
-Learn More about Dynamic Math
+Students have a multitude of practice problems in the areas of addition, subtraction, multiplication, and division with the Dynamic Math feature.
+Dynamic Math is located after the four pages of pre-made problems for each skill in the Number Sense Lessons, and can easily be recognized by the green refresh button at the top of the page.

 Graphing: Lesson 20